bbaudio-2025/Comfyui-MMH3-UltimateUpscale/README.md

 ## Changelog

+- **20260829 - Add new nodes about Fun ControlNet to enhance performance.** Two nodes "MMH3 Fun Controlnet Inpaint" and "MMH3 Spatial Inpaint Params", which help seamless spatial stitching and better consistance in higher denoise condition.
+To use these nodes you have to merge [kijai's pull request](https://github.com/Comfy-Org/ComfyUI/pull/15860) in comfyui.
 - **20260825 - New experimental `LTX25 Ultimate Upscale` node.** Built on top of the MMH3 pipeline, it now also supports LTX2.5 nested AV latents (video `[B,128,T,H,W]` + audio `[B,C,time,freq]`) in a single node: temporal split -> latent upscale (fixed 2x model upscale, then interpolated to the target width/height) -> spatial split -> per-tile sampling -> stitch.
 Three optional param nodes are provided: `LTX25 Latent Upscale Params`, `LTX25 Temporal Split Params`, and `LTX25 Spatial Split Params`.
 Audio is buggy so you should use original audio latent.
 These nodes are highly experimental, so don't rely on them.

 ---